Ram3ez/ClipFile/README.md

 ### 🏠 Self-Hosting with Appwrite
 Follow the official guide [here](https://appwrite.io/docs/advanced/self-hosting).

 ## 📖 Usage
 1. Install ClipFile on all your devices.
-2. Setup the app as specified above
+2. Setup the app as specified above.
 3. Start copying, pasting, and sharing files seamlessly!

 ## 🐛 Issues & Feedback